shieldworks/aegis-web/docs/architecture.md

 ## Introduction

-This section discusses **Aegis** architecture and building block in greater detail.
-We will cover **Aegis**’ system design and project structure.
+This section discusses **Aegis** architecture and building blocks in greater
+detail: We will cover **Aegis**’ system design and project structure.

 You don’t have to know about these architectural details to use **Aegis**;
-however, gaining and understanding of how **Aegis** works as a system can prove to be useful when you want to extend, augment, or optimize **Aegis**.
+however, understanding how **Aegis** works as a system can prove helpful when you want to extend, augment, or optimize **Aegis**.

-Also, if you want to [contribute to the **Aegis** source code][contributor], then knowing what happens under the hood will serve you well.
+Also, if you want to [contribute to the **Aegis** source code][contributor], knowing what happens under the hood will serve you well.

 [contributor]: http://localhost:4000/contact/#i-want-to-be-a-contributor